poplavk/monitoring-controller/README.md

 docker pull z1kkurat/monitoring-controller

 2. Run
-docker run -t -i z1kkurat/monitoring-controller /bin/bash
+docker run -t -p \<port\>:\<port\> -i z1kkurat/monitoring-controller /bin/bash
+where \<port\> is the port u are going to use to access the application (u will need to set chosen port in application configuration file config/application.conf after container starts and before you start the app itself)

 Configuration file is at config/application.conf

+Example:

+1. Fix the config file at config/application.conf
+Set the port, timeouts, allowed metric types and so on

-1. Start monitoring-controller
+2. Start monitoring-controller
 bin/monitoring-controller.sh

-2. Add storage service address (so we can call it)
+3. Add storage service address (so we can call it)
 POST 127.0.0.1:1499/addStorage?host=host&port=port

-3. Add indexing service address (so we can call it)
+4. Add indexing service address (so we can call it)
 POST 127.0.0.1:1499/addIndexing?host=host&port=port

-4. Add record to internal table (start monitoring of metric at node)
+5. Add record to internal table (start monitoring of metric at node)
 POST 127.0.0.1:1499/startMonitoring?host=host&port=port&type=type

-5. Check that record
+6. Check that record
 GET 127.0.0.1:1499/getMetricsTable

-6. Now you can try to request metrics
+7. Now you can try to request metrics
 127.0.0.1:1499/getMetrics?host=host&port=port&type=type&timestamp=timestamp

 If there is no record in table for host,port,type then error message will be returned.